The-MAZZTer/DarkForces/LevelPreview.md

 #### Arguments

 string path - The path to the file.
+For WebGL this should resolve to a URL of a file accessible by the client.

 #### Description

 Selects a mod file to load.
 You can select a GOB or a loose file.
 You should call this API after calling ReloadDataFiles and before any APIs to load level data, if you want to load mod files.

+The path can be absolute or relative to the Dark Forces folder.

 ### LoadLevelList